To get a sense of value for money it’s important to know what universities and colleges can charge in tuition fees and the other costs.

 Fees

 Universities and colleges can charge fees between a lower basic amount and a higher amount.
-What they charge depends on different factors (see the tables below).
+Broadly, for 2024-25, they can charge fees between:

 - £6,000 and £9,250 for each year of full-time study